joeshull/twosigma_kaggle/README.md

 ### PCA Visualization
 Hoping to find clusters to build models around, I PCAd the data down to two principal components.
+And.....
 I got a blob.
 <img src="https://github.com/joeshull/twosigma_kaggle/blob/master/graphics/eda/pca.png"></img>

+With no clusters identified, I broke the problem down to a single-company classification with the intention of scaling after I found a solution.

+My goal was to eventually use an LSTM as my final Kaggle submission because: 1.
+LSTMs are proven to be effective at time-series analysis and 2.
+Deep Learning networks are so hot right now.

 ### Single Company Modeling -- AAPL
 Since clustering yielded no clear groups of companies, I decided to pick a random company as a baseline.
 I chose AAPL, since they have a very large market cap and have lots of news.